scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    --q1 2.0 -g 3 -u 0.5 -m 0.5

-Finally, since the plot limits, normalization and axis are optimized to asteroid photometry, users using the method on shell are invited to directly change this parameters in ``Gmode.Plot()``.
+Finally, since the plot limits, normalization and axis are optimized to asteroid photometry, users on shell are invited to directly change this parameters in ``config.cfg``.
+If data is not normalized thus ``norm = None``.
-A easier way to control the method aesthetics is going to be worked out on future versions.
+More aesthetic options are going to be implemented in future versions.

 Code Testing